-AfDB supports Kenya's geothermal growth

-The development of a key geothermal energy resource in Kenya has come a step closer with a commitment from the African Development Bank (AfDB) to support the project.
-The AfDB and Kenya's Geothermal lion loan for the project as well as a \$25 million grant under the Climate Investment Fund (CIF), a fund man-aged by the World Bank and aimed at supporting low-carbon projects.
+AfDB supports Kenya's geothermal growth Amazing resource: Kenya is tapping into geothermal lion loan for the project as well as a \$25 million grant under the Climate Investment Fund (CIF), a fund man-aged by the World Bank and aimed at supporting low-carbon projects.
 The project is the first of its kind to be approved by a multilateral develop-ment bank under the CIF to a low income African country.
 Silas Simiyu, GDC's managing direc-tor and CEO, said: "We are happy that the Bank found it fit to provide the nec-essary finances.
 The loans will be critical in affording Kenya an opportunity toward energy sustainability and independence.